hiscom/avh.chah.org.au/_posts/2020-09-14-explore-your-area.md

 just as if you have done any other search.
 The 'View selected records' button just above the pane will take you to the search result of any selection you made, so you can make use of the facets available there and explore further.
-Before you have selected any taxa, you can also click 'View all records' and get all AVH records for the area.
+Before you have selected any taxa, this same button will be called 'View all records' and get you to all AVH records for the area.
 The 'Download' button will take you directly to the download page for your search result.

 {% include figure.html
     src="/media/2020/09/14/explore-your-area-6.jpg"